Coca-Cola Life: United Kingdom

 Coca-Cola began offering the drink to U.K. customers in September 2014.
 The offering was the first new Coca-Cola product introduced in the U.K. in eight years.
-In 2016, it was reformulated and now contains even less sugar than regular Coke (45% less).
+In 2016, it was reformulated to contain less sugar than regular Coke (45% less).
 On April 5, 2017, it was announced that due to a decrease in sales, and increase in Coca-Cola Zero Sugar sales, that Life would no longer be sold and it was discontinued in June 2017.
-The list of ingredients is carbonated water, cane sugar, caramel color, caffeine, phosphoric acid, and stevia.
+The list of ingredients was carbonated water, cane sugar, caramel color, caffeine, phosphoric acid, and stevia.

 To promote the drink, at one event the company hired British model and actress Rosie Huntington-Whiteley, who promoted the drink at a launch party in London in September.

 In August, The Telegraph sent a correspondent, Harry Wallop, and a film crew onto the streets of Victoria to conduct a taste test of random people.
 In a video news segment produced from the taste test, Wallop says that most people could tell the difference in taste between Coca-Cola classic and Coca-Cola Life, although many people told him they preferred the taste of Life.

 In the United Kingdom, the Coca-Cola company has led several health initiatives, and it considers the introduction of Coca-Cola Life as a vital component to its initiatives.
 Specifically, the company promoted lower obesity rates and more active lifestyles among British people.
 The company insisted in connecting the roll-out of Life with its stance on promoting health.

 The Grocer magazine in the U.K. conducted a blind taste test among seven of its staff members in June.
 According to The Grocer, all seven tasters preferred the taste of Life to the other products.
 (The article in The Grocer did not specify which products Life was tested against.)
 However, all seven tasters said that they thought they had been tasting Coca-Cola Classic.